SharonSenag/learn_command_line_exercises/chapter_3/README.md

 >What host are you on?

-I would run `hostname` to see what host I am on
+I would run `hostname` to read my computer's network name

 >Are you on your local machine?

-I would run `hostname` to see if I am on my local machine
+I would run `hostname` to show that my computer's network name is `apples-MacBook-Pro.local`